ibm-cloud-docs/vpc/backup_service_vpc_faq.md

 {: faq}
 {: #faq-baas-enable}

 Enabling your backups is a two-part process.
-First, you [specify user tags](/docs/vpc?topic=vpc-backup-use-policies) on the resources (Block Storage volumes or virtual server instances) that you want to back up.
+First, you [specify user tags](/docs/vpc?topic=vpc-backup-use-policies) on the resources (Block Storage volumes, or virtual server instances) that you want to back up.
 You then [create a backup policy](/docs/vpc?topic=vpc-create-backup-policy-and-plan) and specify these tags, which identify the resources that you're backing up.
 Within a policy, you create a [backup plan](/docs/vpc?topic=vpc-create-backup-policy-and-plan&interface=ui#backup-plan-ui) to schedule backups of these resources.
 You can schedule backups to be taken every daily, weekly, or monthly.

 ## How many backups can I create?
 {: faq}
 {: #faq-baas-total}

-You can create up to 750 backups per volume per account.
+You can create up to 750 backups per volume.
 Consider how your billing changes when you increase the number of snapshots that you take and retain.

 ## What are backup policy jobs?
 {: faq}